maoberlehner/markus-oberlehner-net/content/blog/get-going.md

 date = "2017-06-17T12:33:15+02:00"
 title = "Get Going"
-description = "Learn how to build up motivation if you're feeling like you don't want to do anything at all and read about activities which can help you to gain motivation." intro = "The last two weeks I started to learn more about what motivates people to do what they do.
+description = "Learn how to build up motivation if you're feeling like you don't want to do anything at all and read about activities which can help you to gain motivation." intro = "In the last two weeks I have started to learn more about what motivates people to do what they do.
 I myself experience varying levels of motivation.
 Sometimes I feel very motivated to do a lot of stuff, especially on the weekend, and sometimes I can't motivate me to do a thing.
 What I already learned previously is, that you can't rely solely on motivation to achieve excellence..." draft = false categories = ["Life"]
 +++

-The last two weeks I started to learn more about what motivates people to do what they do.
+In the last two weeks I have started to learn more about what motivates people to do what they do.
 I myself experience varying levels of motivation.
 Sometimes I feel very motivated to do a lot of stuff, especially on the weekend, and sometimes I can't motivate me to do a thing.
 What I already learned previously (and I even [wrote about it](https://markus.oberlehner.net/blog/perfectionism-kills-motivation/#discipline-motivation) earlier) is, that you can't rely solely on motivation to achieve excellence.

 In my previous article I wrote about how discipline is more reliable then motivation.
 Although what I discovered since is, that sometimes discipline alone is a pretty bad impetus for doing creative work like writing or even programming.